LADI/appman-vala/README.md

-**This is a fork from Rocket-Launcher, its still in development, please be patient..**
+**This is a fork from Rocket-Launcher, it's still in development, please be patient..**

 Rocket-Launcher
 ===============